Properties of Tensor Complementarity Problem and Some Classes of Structured Tensors: Abstract

 \section{Abstract}

 This paper deals with the class of Q-tensors, that is, a Q-tensor is a real tensor $\mathcal{A}$ such that the tensor complementarity problem $(\q, \mathcal{A})$: has a solution for each vector $\q \in \mathbb{R}^n$.
 Several subclasses of Q-tensors are given: P-tensors, R-tensors, strictly semi-positive tensors and semi-positive R$_0$-tensors.
-We prove that a nonnegative tensor is a Q-tensor if and only if all of its principal diagonal entries are positive, and a symmetric nonnegative tensor is a Q-tensor if and only if it is strictly copositive.
-We also show that the zero vector is the unique feasible solution of the tensor complementarity problem $(\q, \mathcal{A})$ for $\q\geq\0$ if $\mathcal{A}$ is a nonnegative Q-tensor.
+We prove that a nonnegative tensor is a Q-tensor if and only if all of its principal diagonal entries are positive, and so the equivalence of Q-tensor, R-tensors, strictly semi-positive tensors is showed if they are nonnegative tensors.
+We also show that a tensor is a R$_0$-tensor if and only if the tensor complementarity problem $(\0, \mathcal{A})$ has no non-zero vector solution, and a tensor is a R-tensor if and only if it is a R$_0$-tensor and the tensor complementarity problem $(\e, \mathcal{A})$ has no non-zero vector solution, where $\e=(1,1\cdots,1)^\top$.